cgadski/autotude/README.md

 Change directories to `rl`.
 Run `just benchmark` to run the bot server with no controller attached.
 It should run and generate replays in `alti_home/replays/`.

-Still inside `rl`, run `just index` to build an indexer and index your generated replays.
+With rust/cargo installed (try `https://rustup.rs/`), run `just index` to build an indexer and index your generated replays in `DB_PATH`.
 With [uv](https://github.com/astral-sh/uv) installed, run `just view` to run a server that lets you view replays in your browser.

 Finally, to run notebooks in `rl/notebooks`, change directories to `rl/notebooks` and run `uv sync` to create a virtualenv.
-Then try running e.g. `uv run show_random_trajectories.py`.
+Try running `uv run show_random_trajectories.py`.

 # Project Structure